J-CF-Leung/Study_Vault/Physics/Thermal Physics/Classical Thermodynamics.md

 - For any _two-variable_ system, such as a gas, an _adiabatic line_ obeys:
 $$\displaylines{dU-p\,dV=0 \\ \frac{dp}{dV}=-\frac{(\partial U/\partial V)_p+p}{(\partial U/\partial p)_V}}$$
 - This gives a _unique_ gradient, giving rise to a _family of adiabatic lines_
+- Only the _first law_ can already _guarantee_ the uniqueness of these adiabats
 - Example: For an ideal gas, the adiabats and isotherms
 ![[Isotherms and adiabats.png]]